-A level QAN Code: 641/5646/6 Assessment Weight Unit 1 Advanced Inorganic and Physical Chemistry Written examination 1 hr and 30 mins 30% of total A- level qualification Unit 2 Advanced Organic and Physical Chemistry Written examination 1 hr and 30 mins 30% of total A- level qualification Unit 3 General and Practical Principles of Chemistry Written examination 2 hr and 30 mins 40% of total A- level qualification
+A Level Unit 1 Advanced Inorganic and Physical Chemistry Written examination 1 hr and 45 mins 30% of total A Level qualification Unit 2 Advanced Organic and Physical Chemistry Written examination 1 hr and 45 mins 30% of total A Level qualification Unit 3 General and Practical Principles of Chemistry Written examination 2 hr and 30 mins 40% of total A Level qualification

 You will explore atoms and reactions, electrons, bonding and structure and the Periodic Table.
-You will also learn about the basic concepts of organic chemistry including hydrocarbons, alcohols, halogenoalkanes and analysis.
+You will also learn about the basic concepts of organic chemistry including hydrocarbons, alcohols, halogenoalkanes, and analysis.
 Energy and energy resources will also be considered.